Two Day Screenwriting Course

 Philip Shelley

-I have run the C4 screenwriting course for the last 9 years and am currently running it again in 2020.
-I was one of the 10 ‘masters’ of the teaching of dramatic writing at the new MA Dramatic Writing at Central St Martins / University of the Arts London.
+I have run the C4 screenwriting course for the last 14 years and am currently running it again in 2025.
+I am also running the GREENLIGHT SCREENWRITING LAB for Irish writers in 2025 (the 3rd year of this course).
 I ran the BBC’s in-house script editing courses for 10 years.
-This year I have run several courses for BBC writers room (in London, Cardiff and Salford).
-Among many others, I have recently run courses for Warner Bros in London, BBC Studios, De Montfort University Leicester and Vice UK.
-I run regular script-editing courses for SCREENSKILLS.
+I have run several courses for BBC Writers (in London, Cardiff and Salford).
+Among many others, I have run courses for Warner Bros in London, BBC Studios, De Montfort University Leicester and Vice UK.

-On top of this I run one of the most successful script consultancies in the UK, working with many different writers and independent production companies (most recently Bryncoed Productions, Silver Reel and Conker Films).
+I run one of the most successful script consultancies in the UK, working with many different writers and independent production companies (eg Bryncoed Productions, Silver Reel and Conker Films).

 I have always hugely enjoyed working with screenwriters and helping them find their place in the industry.
-Last year I produced and launched the podcasts series, tributepodcasts.co.uk which has acted as a great showcase for several new, exciting dramatic writers.
-And I will be producing series 2 in 2020.
+For example I produced and launched the podcasts series, tributepodcasts.co.uk which has acted as a great showcase for several new, exciting dramatic writers.
+And before my freelance career, I script-edited and produced many shows for the BBC and ITV.

 Cat Jones